Introduction

 Current legal and policy basis

-This guide uses the following live reference framework for 2025 federal and California tax year guidance.
+The analysis on this page is anchored to the following live reference framework for 2025 federal and California tax year guidance.

 - Internal Revenue Code and IRS 2025 inflation-adjusted thresholds